 Any family that has made the hard decision to put a parent or grandparent in a nursing home knows how difficult it is to trust someone else to care for their loved one.
 It is devastating to find out that the facility or staff has abused or neglected your family member.
 In these situations, you need to understand your legal rights to protect your loved one and hold the wrongdoers accountable.

 If you suspect mistreatment in an assisted living or nursing facility, talk to a Blue Bell nursing home abuse lawyer as soon as possible.
-At Ostroff Injury Law, our respected attorneys will help you figure out what is going on, make sure your family member is safe, and—if necessary—file a lawsuit against the negligent parties.
+At Ostroff Godshall Injury and Accident Lawyers, our respected attorneys will help you figure out what is going on, make sure your family member is safe, and—if necessary—file a lawsuit against the negligent parties.

 Founding Partner Jon Ostroff and the rest of our winning legal team have helped many nursing home residents and their families recover damages from negligent and abusive facilities.
 We recently resolved a local case for a substantial and confidential amount on behalf of the family of an elderly woman who suffered fatal injuries after a fall due to deficient lighting in her nursing home room.
 We are also skilled at recovering for the intentional mistreatment and abuse of vulnerable nursing home residents.
 We are prepared to provide you and your family with the skilled representation you deserve.